greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-05-18-elastic-search.md

 programming language used to develop your application.

 #### Elasticsearch supports many features.
-Following support of many programming languages, Elasticsearch support many different features that might be needed within a product such as:
+Following support of many programming languages, Elasticsearch supports many different features that might be needed within a product such as:

 *  full-text search - basic search matching words against documents